-Attribute Description standardEvent : PlanItemTransition Reference to a state transition in the lifecycle of a Stage, Task, EventListener, or Milestone (see 7.3).
+Attribute Description standardEvent : PlanItemTransition Reference to a state transition in the lifecycle of a Stage, Task, EventListener, or Milestone (see 8.4).
 The enumeration PlanItemTransition is specified in 5.4.6.3.1.
-If definitionRef of the PlanItem, that is referenced by the OnPart as sourceRef, represents a Stage or Task, the value of standardEvent of the OnPart MUST denote a transition of the CMMN-defined lifecycle of Stage / Task (see 7.4.2).
-If definitionRef of the PlanItem, that is referenced by the OnPart as sourceRef, represents an EventListener or Milestone, the value of standardEvent of the OnPart MUST denote a transition of the CMMN-defined lifecycle of EventListener / Milestone (see 7.4.3). sourceRef : PlanItem[01] Reference to a PlanItem.
-If the associated PlanItem is undergoing a state transition as specified by attribute standardEvent the OnPart MUST occur (in run-time).
-SourceRef represents a PlanItem that MUST be contained by the same PlanFragment (or Stage) that also contains the Sentry that contains the PlanItemOnPart. sentryRef: Sentry [01] A reference to a Sentry.
-It enforces that the PlanItemOnPart of the Sentry occurs when the PlanItem that is referenced by sourceRef transits by the exit transition in its lifecycle, due to the Sentry that is referenced by sentryRef being satisfied.
-An example is provided and explained in 6.11.1, in relation to Figure 6.34.
-SentryRef, if specified, MUST refer to a Sentry that is referenced by an exitCriteriaRef of the PlanItem that is referred to as the sourceRef of the PlanItemOnPart.
+If definitionRef of the PlanItem, that is referenced by the OnPart as sourceRef, represents a Stage or Task, the value of standardEvent of the OnPart MUST denote a transition of the CMMN-defined lifecycle of Stage / Task (see 8.4.3).
+If definitionRef of the PlanItem, that is referenced by the OnPart as sourceRef, represents an EventListener or Milestone, the value of standardEvent of the OnPart MUST denote a transition of the CMMN-defined lifecycle of EventListener / Milestone (see 8.4.3). sourceRef : PlanItem[01] Reference to a PlanItem.
+If the associated PlanItem is undergoing a state transition as specified by attribute standardEvent the OnPart MUST occur (in run-time). exitCriteriorRef : ExitCriterion [01] A reference to a ExitCriterion.
+It enforces that the PlanItemOnPart of the Sentry occurs when the PlanItem that is referenced by sourceRef transits by the specified exitCriterion due to the Sentry that is refers being satisfied.
+An example is provided and explained in 6.11.1, in relation to Figure 6.34. exitCriterionRef, is specified, MUST refered to an ExitCriterion that is contained PlanItem refered by sourceRef of the PlanItemOnPart.
 When sentryRef is specified, standardEvent MUST have value "exit."